jhmlam/NucleicNet/README.md

 ## FAQ

+0. Q. How to get started?
+What to look for?
+*  A. Walkthroughs for dataset-building, training and downstream applications are included in `Notebooks` folder.

+* `Notebook 0-3` is for production of the dataset taking care of PDB structures <= 2021.
+* `Notebook 4` is optional for understanding the structure and basic statistics of Altman's feature vector.
+* `Notebook 5` is for training of models and `Notebook 6` for 3-fold cross validation.
+* `Notebook 7` is for downstream applications (pymol visualisation and Sequence logo) as in service provided by our webserver.

 1. Q. Dataset.
 We need PDBID, grid coordinates and the corresponding labels.
 Where can I find it?
 *  A. Follow through Notebook 00 - 03.
 You will find the coordinate under `Database-PDB/halo/{pdbid}{conformerid}.xyz` and the corresponding labels under `Database-PDB/typi/{pdbid}{conformerid}.typi`.
 The PDBIDs for cross-fold classification is stored as a pickled pandas dataframe at `Database-PDB/DerivedData/TaskClanFoldDf_TaskAUCG_BC90_Fold9.pkl` and `Database-PDB/DerivedData/TaskClanFoldDf_TaskSXPR_BC90_Fold9.pkl`.